-Log in to the access point after initial setup
+Log in to the AP after initial setup

-After initial setup, the access point is ready for use and you can change the settings and monitor the traffic.
+After initial setup, the AP is ready for use and you can change the settings and monitor the traffic.

-To log in to the access point's local browser UI:
+To log in to the AP's device UI:

-- 1. Launch a web browser from a computer that is connected to the same network as the access point or directly to the access point through an Ethernet cable or WiFi connection. - 2.
-Enter the IP address that is assigned to the access point. - A login window displays. - If your browser displays a security warning, you can proceed, or add an exception for the security warning.
-For more information, see What to do if you get a browser security warning on page 55. - 3.
-Enter the access point user name and password. - The user name is admin.
+- 1. Launch a web browser from a computer that is connected to the same network as the AP or directly to the AP through an Ethernet cable or WiFi connection. - 2.
+In the browser address bar, type the IP address that is assigned to the AP.
+The login page displays.

+If your browser displays a security warning, you can proceed, or add an exception for the security warning.
+For more information, see What to do if you get a browser security warning on page 39.

+The user name is admin.
 The password is the one that you specified.
-The user name and password are case-sensitive. - If you previously added the access point to a NETGEAR Insight network location and managed the access point through the Insight Cloud Portal or Insight app, enter the Insight network password for that location.
-For more information, see Connect over WiFi using the NETGEAR Insight app on page 35.
+The user name and password are case-sensitive.

+If you previously added the AP to a NETGEAR Insight network location and managed the AP through the Insight Cloud Portal or Insight app, enter the Insight network password for that location.
+For more information, see Connect over WiFi using the NETGEAR Insight app on page 25.
-The following figure shows the upper part of the Dashboard page for model WAX610.
-The Dashboard page for model WAX610Y is identical.

-The Dashboard page displays various panes that let you see the status of your access point at a glance.
-For more information about the Dashboard page and its various panes, see Monitor the Access Point and the Network on page 193.
+The Dashboard displays various panes that let you see the status of your AP at a glance.

+For more information about the Dashboard and its various panes, see Monitor the AP and the Network on page 152.